canonical/spread/README.md

 `spread.yaml`), and look for a powered-off server available on that user account that.
 When it finds one, it creates a brand new configuration and disk set to run the tasks.
 That means you can even reuse existing servers to run the tasks, if you wish.
-When discarding the server, assuming no `-keep` or `-debug`, it will power off the server and remove the created configuration and disks, leaving it ready for the next run.
+When discarding the server, assuming no `-reuse` or `-debug`, it will power off the server and remove the created configuration and disks, leaving it ready for the next run.